 Don’t expect to make money anytime soon blogging

 Don’t become the blogger who immediately expects to make money in the first few months of blogging.
 It takes blood, sweat, and tears to make money in the recipe blogging world.
-Your first 2 years are what I like to call “Blogging Boot Camp” You have a crap-ton to learn Grasshopper and trust me when I saw we all learn the hard way.
+Your first 2-3 years are what I like to call “Blogging Boot Camp” You have a crap-ton to learn Grasshopper and trust me when I say we all learn the hard way.

 Why is this unique name so important?
-You will need to separate yourself from all the other sites, you can do this by branding yourself and your new blog, there are a gazillion recipe sites out on the worldwide web that are fighting for the same attention of what I like to call important eyes.
+You will need to separate yourself from all the other sites, you can do this by branding yourself and your new blog, a gazillion recipe sites out on the worldwide web that is fighting for the same attention of what I like to call important eyes.

 Who are these important eyes?